Bloodlust (Through the Eyes of the Dead album)

-Bloodlust is the debut studio album by American deathcore band Through the Eyes of the Dead, released on October 25, 2005 through Prosthetic Records.
-After releasing an EP and a split, Through the Eyes of the Dead released Bloodlust.
-The album is considered a deathcore album with elements of melodic death metal, featuring a musical style similar to bands like At the Gates and The Black Dahlia Murder.
-Before the deathcore label existed, Bloodlust was labeled as metalcore due to its combination of melodic death metal with occasional hardcore breakdowns, which resembled metalcore.
-Bloodlust lyrics were inspired by serial killers, and depicted poetic lyrics telling stories and imagery.
-Through the Eyes of the Dead cited Cannibal Corpse, Carcass, Death, In Flames, At the Gates and Dark Tranquility as influences.
+Bloodlust is the debut studio album by American deathcore band Through the Eyes of the Dead, released on October 25, 2005, through Prosthetic Records.
+Following the release of a demo and an EP, the band issued Bloodlust, an album recognized as a synthesis of deathcore and melodic death metal, the latter of which drew comparisons to acts such as At the Gates and The Black Dahlia Murder.
+Prior to the formal establishment of the deathcore genre, the album was often classified as metalcore due to its integration of melodeath elements with occasional hardcore-inspired breakdowns.
+Lyrically, the album was inspired by serial killers, featuring poetic narratives and vivid imagery.
+The band cited Cannibal Corpse, Carcass, Death, In Flames, At the Gates, and Dark Tranquility as key influences.

-Bloodlust was critically acclaimed by critics, with its guitar riffs, vocals and lack of emphasis on breakdowns and hardcore influences being specifically praised.
+Bloodlust received critical acclaim, with reviewers highlighting its guitar work and vocal performance.
 Through the Eyes of the Dead promoted the album by posting an MP3 of the song "Two Inches from a Main Artery" on August 9, 2005 and releasing a music video for the song in June 2006.
 The band toured during September and early October with Ion Dissonance, The Red Death and Summer's End.
 Through the Eyes of the Dead then toured with bands like In Flames and Trivium during the Sounds of the Underground tour in summer 2006.
 In early 2007, the original vocalist Anthony Gunnells was removed from the band because he did not show up to practice or write new lyrics for the next album.

 Background

 After signing to Lovelost Records and releasing the EP The Scar of Ages in January 2004, Through the Eyes of the Dead attracted a cult following.
 The band then went on to perform shows with labelmates One Dead Three Wounded.
-Through the Eyes of the Dead got signed by Prosthetic Records in 2005, and released a split in July with another band called The Knife Trade.
+Through the Eyes of the Dead got signed by Prosthetic Records in 2005, and released a split in July with melodic death band The Knife Trade.
 Jamie King produced Bloodlust, and Paul Romano designed the artwork for the album cover.